httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Retransmission Scheduling

 Transport protocols such as TCP and QUIC provide reliability by detecting packet losses and retransmitting lost information.
-While this document specifies HTTP-layer prioritization, its effectiveness can be further enhanced if the transport layer factors priority into scheduling both new data and retransmission data.
+In addition to the consideration in
+{{server-scheduling}} scheduling of retransmission data could compete with new data.
 The remainder of this section discusses considerations when using QUIC.

 {{Section 13.3 of QUIC}} states "Endpoints SHOULD prioritize retransmission of data over sending new data, unless priorities specified by the